glfw/glfw/docs/main.md

 There is a section on @ref guarantees_limitations for pointer lifetimes, reentrancy, thread safety, event order and backward and forward compatibility.

-The [FAQ](https://www.glfw.org/faq.html) answers many common questions about the design, implementation and use of GLFW.

 Finally, @ref compat_guide explains what APIs, standards and protocols GLFW uses and what happens when they are not present on a given machine.